Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 - Avoid crash when calling API `signout()` when not logged-in.
 - Avoid crash when evaluating XMPP connection error.

+- Avoid crash on network lost and try to reconnect.
+Application needs to listen the event `rainbow_onerror`.
+This event is triggered when the SDK fails to reconnect automatically.
+In that case, the application has to manually call the API `stop()` and `start()` to be able to try to reconnect to the SDK.

+- When trying to reconnect the REST part, the SDK for Node.JS will now made up to **50** attempts instead of 30 and the max time between 2 attempts has been set to **60s** as for the XMPP part.

 ### SDK for Node.JS 1.35 - January 2018
 ---